 And that’s just for starters.

-We’ve broken down six of the most striking statistics regarding the power of UGC for modern marketers.
+We’ve broken down six of the most striking UGC stats that are sure to help modern marketers.
 Each of these stats paints a clear picture of the future of content marketing and eCommerce at large.

 Now, let’s dive right in!